Social media investing fraud

 - Ask questions.
 Fraudsters are counting on you not to investigate before you invest.
 Fend them off by doing your own digging.
 It’s not enough to ask for more information or for references – fraudsters have no incentive to set you straight.
 Take the time to do your own independent research.

 - Research before you invest.
 Unsolicited emails, message board postings, and company news releases should never be used as the sole basis for your investment decisions.
 Understand a company’s business and its products or services before investing.
-Look for the company’s financial statements on the SEC’s website, or contact your state securities regulator
+Look for the company’s financial statements on the SEC’s website, or contact your state securities regulator.

 - Know the salesperson.
 Spend some time checking out the person touting the investment before you invest – even if you already know the person socially.
 Always find out whether the securities salespeople who contact you are licensed to sell securities in your state and whether they or their firms have had run-ins with regulators or other investors.
 You can check out the disciplinary history of brokers

-for free using the SEC’s and FINRA’s online databases.
+and advisers for free using the SEC’s and FINRA’s online databases.
 Your state securities regulator may have additional information.

 - Be wary of unsolicited offers.
 Be especially careful if you receive an unsolicited pitch to invest in a company, or see it praised online, but can’t find current financial information about it from independent sources.
 It could be a "pump and dump" scheme.
 Be wary if someone recommends foreign or “off-shore” investments.
 If something goes wrong, it’s harder to find out what happened and to locate money sent abroad.